babel/website/docs/preset-env.md

 > Multiple imports or requires of those packages might cause global collisions and other issues that are hard to trace.
 > We recommend creating a single entry file that only contains the `import` statements.

-This option enables a new plugin that replaces the `import "core-js";` and `import "regenerator-runtime/runtime"` statements with only what's needed from each of them, depending on the target environments.
+This option enables a new plugin that replaces the `import "core-js"` and `import "regenerator-runtime/runtime"` statements with only what's needed from each of them, depending on the target environments.

 **In**